Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 - [ ] Add "footer section with 'about' etc"
 - [ ] podcast detail's background to have gradient color(if I have time)
 - [ ] add footer?
+- [ ] this of better design for search by categories section on Home.js

 ### Questions
 - [ ] how do I know which media types?